 The autoimmune theory suggests that retinal cells are destroyed resulting in blindness.
 In order to regain vision after autoimmune destruction, dogs would have to regenerate retinal cells.
 But no mammal can do this.
 So autoimmune disease is an unlikely cause of SARD.

-Excitotoxicity appears to disrupt communication with the visual cortex of the brain.
+Retinal seizure activity appears to disrupt communication with the visual cortex of the brain.
 Vision is suddenly lost.
 If the seizure continues unchecked, retinal cells are THEN destroyed.
 But before then, there are things that can be done to help these dogs.
 Correct the hormones.
 Protect the retina.
 Stop the seizure.

 Look to a holistic veterinarian or a general practice veterinarian with whom you have a good working relationship.
 They will be the most helpful in getting your dog treated.